thiago4go/dapr-workshop/docs/challenge-3/python.md

     time.sleep(1)
 ```

-## Publishing and subscribing to events
+## Publish events

-First, change the `createOrder():` function to publish an event to the pub/sub.
+First, change the `createOrder():` function to publish an event to the pub/sub message broker.
 Replace the lines below:

 ```python
 # Save order to state store